-I've had seven wonderful, natural births.
+I've had eight wonderful, natural births.
 It drives me crazy when people say "you're just good at having babies" - and believe me, after eight babies, they say that a lot!

 Well, yes, I'm good at it - but that's because I get ready for my baby's birth!
 You can have an excellent natural birth too.
 After 8 babies, here are my top 7 tips to help you get ready for safe, natural birth - and the best start for your baby!

 Every day of your pregnancy is part of preparing for birth.